 6. Salesforce Service Cloud

-Salesforce Service Cloud is the world's #1 AI CRM for enterprise-scale service.
+Salesforce Service Cloud is the world's leading AI CRM for enterprise-scale service.
 It is built for media giants that require deep customization, complex workflow automation, and massive scalability across multiple business units.

 Pros:

-- Unifies service with sales, marketing, and commerce into a single source of truth.
+- Unified service with sales, marketing, and commerce in a single source of truth.

-- Powerful autonomous AI with "Agentforce" that can take actions across systems.
+- Powerful autonomous AI with Agentforce that can take actions across connected systems.

-- Unmatched scalability for the largest media distributions in the world.
+- Enterprise-grade scalability for the largest media operations in the world.

 Cons:

-- Extremely complex to implement and maintains a high total cost of ownership.
+- Extremely complex to implement with a high total cost of ownership; implementation and professional services costs are not publicly disclosed.

 Tips for choosing a media helpdesk tool